Ann de Wees Allen

 The

-at the beginning of the reign of Henry VIII.
-The De Wees Royal Coat
+England at the beginning of the reign of Henry VIII.
+The De

 *

-Royal family if has not been fully documented.
-Not all of
+to the Royal family if has not been fully documented.

-the De Wees lineage is related to the Royal family.
-The lineage
+Not all of the De Wees lineage is related to the Royal

 Copyrights